QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 - The Metaphysical Patch [C]: Appeals to the communicatio idiomatum to argue Christ's physical body shares in divine omnipresence.

-- The Logic [I]: If Christ's physical body were ubiquitous, the command to seek Him "where Christ is" would be meaningless.
+- The logic [I]: If Christ's physical body were ubiquitous, the command to seek Him "where Christ is" would be meaningless.

 - The Low-Bandwidth Error [I]: However, if the Supper is reduced to a purely mental recollection, then Paul’s language of koinōnia (participation) in 1 Corinthians 10:16 [E] becomes strangely redundant.